likolk/Sudoku-Sat-Solver/README.md

-# Sat-Solver
+# ```SAT Solver for Theory of Computation ```
-SAT Solver for Theory of Computation Assignment 6
+## ``June 2022 - Università Della Svizzera Italiana``

 Authors:
-Likollari Kelvin,
+- Bettelini Carlo
-Milanesi Claudio,
+- Likollari Kelvin
-Willi Alexandra,
+- Milanesi Claudio
-Bettelini Carlo,
+- Willi Alexandra

-TODOs:
+A Sat Solver implemented in Python, used to solve the famous Sudoku Game using z3.

-Type out the constraint conditions.
+This Solver comes with a personalized GUI.

-Do the mapping.
+We hope you like it as much as we did! :)